 Soon, Jacob and I sat at the corner table and read the menu.

 "Fish is good," Jacob said.
-"I don't think I can refuse tasting the local fish dish, since you said earlier that they know how to make good fish dishes here."
+"I don't think I can refuse tasting the local fish dish, since you said earlier that they know how to make tasty fish dishes here."

 "I'll have charred whitefish," I decided.
-"Charred whitefish and some white wine."
+"Charred whitefish with some white wine."

 "I'll have the same," Jacob said.

-The server came to us, and Jacob told her the order.
+The server came.
+Jacob gave her the order.
 She wrote it down, nodded her thanks for us and disappeared to take the order in the kitchen.